pietrosaveri/DontCheat/README.md

 You will need acess to VLM, in this project i use `"gemini-2.5-flash"` since it is very good and has a high limit for free users.

 This software is made to be complety invisible, so you do not need to keep vs code open or even the terminal.

+### 🎯 Bonus: Custom Instructions (Shift + any gesture)
+* Hold **Shift** key with any of the above gestures
+* Opens a dialog where you can enter custom instructions for the AI
+* Examples:
+  - "Explain the query step-by-step"
+  - "Show the query execution plan"
+  - "Include aggregation pipeline explanation"
+  - "Show alternative Cypher query"
+* Works with all three gestures:
+  - **Shift + 3-tap**: Custom instruction for instant analysis
+  - **Shift + Option + 3-tap**: Custom instruction + save reference
+  - **Shift + Control + 3-tap**: Custom instruction + analyze with reference

 ## But how do we use it? (not to cheat of course)